Notes on Cockwomble

 There is nothing worse than a media figure - even a marginal one - poaching the work of smart people without their platforms, so let me acknowledge, before I begin, that the “cockwomble” concept is not of my own making.
 JD, Kunley Drupka and Jossarian, among others, have made vital contributions to the emerging field of Wombology.
 This is a humble attempt to draw together multiple insights on Homo womble, all of which could be disputed.

 Essentially, “cockwomble” is a generational phenomenon.
-It denotes psychological and socio-cultural traits that can exist outside of men born between 1970 and 1995 but those traits were largely formed by that period.
+It denotes psychological and socio-cultural traits that can exist outside of men born between 1970 and 1995 but which were largely formed by that period.
 As a child of 1991, I bear certain womblish traits myself, though I do best to restrain them.

 “Cockwomble” itself is a term that sprang from a hideous trend of sub-Wodehousian creative swearing, which caught on among people who wanted to be Stephen Fry and were desperate to make a name for themselves on the youthful platforms of social media.
 It encapsulates two trends that define “cockwomble”: an enthusiasm for Douglas Adamsesque absurdism in the face of a silent universe and a half-repressed rage that bubbles underneath the surface.